Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

-<p class="firstLetter">Enneagram Type 4 is known as The Individualist, and is one of the three types in the Feeling Center/ Heart Triad.
-This means that they make decisions based on their emotions and have a strong connection to their inner world.
-Type 4 individuals have a deep desire to be unique and to express themselves creatively.
-They often feel like they don't quite fit in, and may struggle with a sense of longing or melancholy.</p>
+<p class="firstLetter">Enneagram Type 4 is known as The Individualist and is one of the three types in the Feeling Center/ Heart Triad.
+This means they make decisions based on emotions and strongly connect to their inner world.
+Type 4 individuals deeply desire to be unique and express themselves creatively.
+They often feel like they don't quite fit in and may struggle with longing or melancholy.</p>

 <br>
 <Carousel type={4} gridDisplay={true} />